openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 [Model Optimizer Operation](#extension-operation).

 ### Front Phase <a name="front-phase"></a>
-Due to legacy reasons an user must specify shapes for all not fully-defined inputs of the model.
-In contrast, other machine learning frameworks like TensorFlow\* let user create a model with undefined or partially defined input shapes.
+For legacy reasons, you must specify shapes for all not fully-defined inputs of the model.
+In contrast, other machine learning frameworks like TensorFlow\* let you create a model with undefined or partially defined input shapes.
 As an example, undefined dimension is marked with an integer value `-1` in a TensorFlow\* model or has some string name in an ONNX\* model.

-During the front phase the Model Optimizer knows shape of the model inputs and constants only and does not know shapes (and even ranks) of the intermediate tensors.
+During the front phase, the Model Optimizer knows shape of the model inputs and constants only and does not know shapes (and even ranks) of the intermediate tensors.
 But information about shapes may not be needed to implement particular transformation.
 For example, the transformation `extensions/front/TopKNormalize.py` removes an attribute `k`  from a `TopK` node and adds an input constant with the value `k`.
-The transformation is needed to convert a `TopK` operation which comes from frameworks where a number of output elements is defined as an attribute of the operation to the OpenVINO&trade; [TopK](../../../ops/sort/TopK_3.md) operation semantic which requires this value to be a separate input.
+The transformation is needed to convert a `TopK` operation that comes from frameworks where a number of output elements is defined as an attribute of the operation to the OpenVINO&trade; [TopK](../../../ops/sort/TopK_3.md) operation semantic, which requires this value to be a separate input.

-It is important to mention that sometimes it seems like a transformation cannot be implemented during the front phase because the actual values of inputs or shapes are needed.
-But in fact shapes or values manipulations can be implemented using operations which are added to the graph.
-Consider the transformation `extensions/front/onnx/flattenONNX_to_reshape.py` which replaces an ONNX\* operation [Flatten](https://github.com/onnx/onnx/blob/master/docs/Operators.md#Flatten) with a sub-graph of operations performing the following (for the case when `axis` is not equal to 0 and 1):
+It is important to mention that sometimes it seems like transformation cannot be implemented during the front phase because the actual values of inputs or shapes are needed.
+But in fact shapes or values manipulations can be implemented using operations that are added to the graph.
+Consider the `extensions/front/onnx/flattenONNX_to_reshape.py` transformation, which replaces an ONNX\* operation [Flatten](https://github.com/onnx/onnx/blob/master/docs/Operators.md#Flatten) with a sub-graph of operations performing the following (for the case when `axis` is not equal to 0 and 1):